CleveritDemo/gh-action-copilot-handson-demo/README.md

 Ask to copilot chat to add a new step in the current job to upload the out directory using upload artifact action

+👤 Prompt:
 ```
-Now, I want to use the upload artifact action to upload the out directory
+@workspace Now, I want to use the upload artifact action to upload the out directory
 ```

+🤖 Copilot Answer:
 ```
 - name: Upload artifact
   uses: actions/upload-artifact@v3